Yankees going with closer by committee after Clay Holmes' latest blown save - KVIA

 Langford fouled off a full-count slider to stay alive before hitting a hanging 85.8 mph slider 407 down the left-field line.

-Holmes’ blown saves — which have come in 40 chances — are the most since Dave Righetti had 13 in 1987, tying the Yankees record set by Goose Gossage in 1983.
+Holmes’ blown saves — which have come in 40 chances — are the most for the Yankees since Dave Righetti had 13 in 1987, tying the team record set by Goose Gossage in 1983.

 Boone stuck with Holmes after the right-hander’s previous blown save Aug.
 18 against Detroit in Major League Baseball’s Little League Classic.
 Holmes had five scoreless outings with three saves before the loss to the Rangers.